-Students seeking admission to ENMU-Ruidoso Branch Community College should submit an online admissions application at https://itsweb.enmu.edu/ ssb.php?w=p&d=apply.
+Students seeking admission to ENMU-Ruidoso Branch Community College should submit an online admissions application at ENMU Admissions Application.

 ENMU-Ruidoso has an open admissions policy, which means that entry is generally unrestricted; however, the college reserves the right to place students in classes based on academic advising, testing, and past educational achievement.
 The following Applicants who are 18 years of age or older, who have a high school diploma, obtained an equivalency (HSE or GED), not enrolled in high school, or are non-degree seeking are admitted upon completion of an ENMU-Ruidoso application.
 High School students please see the Early College Program section for admissions process.
 Students who do not have a high school diploma or HSE are not eligible for financial aid.
 The college reserves the right to deny admissions to any person when admission is determined not to be in the best interest of the College, or when there is reason to believe that the person presents a danger to himself or herself or other members of the College community.